Rioni of Rome: Ancient Rome

 According to tradition, Servius Tullius, sixth king of Rome, first divided the city into regiones, numbering four.
 During administrative reorganization after the Roman Republic collapsed, the first emperor Augustus created the 14 regiones of Rome that were to remain in effect throughout the Imperial era, as attested by the 4th-century Cataloghi regionari, that name them and provide data for each.
-All but Transtiberim (the modern Trastevere) were on the left bank of the river Tiber.
+All but Transtiberim (the modern Trastevere) were on the left bank of the River Tiber.
 The regions were:

 Middle Ages

 After the fall of the Western Roman Empire and the decline of Rome, the population decreased and the division into regiones was lost.
-During the 12th century a division in 12 parts started being used, though not officially, but simply by the common use of the people.
+During the 12th century a division in 12 parts started being used, although not officially, but simply by the common use of the people.
 Even if the areas were different from the ancient ones, they still used the same name: regio in Latin and rione in the vulgar language.

 The limits of the rioni became more definitive and official in the 13th century: their number increased to 13 and it remained the same until the 16th century.
 In this period, anyway, the limits were quite uncertain.
 The rione was not a political entity, but only an administrative one.
 The chief of a rione was the Caporione.

 Modern ages

 During the Renaissance there was a deep reorganization and expansion of the city, so it became necessary to delimit the rioni exactly.

-In 1586 Sixtus V added to the 13 rioni another one: Borgo, which before had been administered separately from the city.
+In 1586 Pope Sixtus V added to the 13 rioni another one: Borgo, which before had been administered separately from the city.
 This situation, thanks to the low population increase, did not change until the 19th century.

 In 1744 Pope Benedict XIV, because of frequent misunderstanding, decided to replan the administrative division of Rome, giving the responsibility of it to Count Bernardini.
 The marble plates defining the borders of each rione, many of which still exist, were installed in that year on the facades of houses lying at each rione's border.

 In 1798, during the Roman Republic, there was a rationalization of the administrative division of the city creating 12 rioni (with the modern rione in parentheses):

-Soon after this, during the domination of Napoleon, Rome was split up in 8 parts, now called Giustizie (meaning "justices" in Italian):
+Soon after this, during the domination of Napoleon, Rome was split up in 8 parts, now called Giustizie ('justices'):

 So the smaller rioni were united to the large ones.
 At this time the French affixed in each street a plate with its name and the areas it belonged to.